Nigel Dabinyaba

 Nigel Dabinyaba (born 26 October 1992), sometimes spelt Nigel Dabingyaba, is a Papua New Guinean footballer who plays as a forward for Lae City FC in the Papua New Guinea National Soccer League, as well as the Papua New Guinea national team.
+Besides Papua New Guinea, he has played in New Zealand and Malaysia.

 He has won seven National Soccer League titles, including three with Hekari United and four with Lae City FC.
 Internationally, he has earned 18 caps and scored 8 goals since his debut in 2014.

 Early life

 Dabinyaba was born in Lae, and attended Bugandi High School.

 Club career

 Domestic beginnings

 Aged 18, Dabinyaba played for Gigira Laitepo Morobe in the 2009–10 Papua New Guinea National Soccer League.
 He had been rejected by Besta PNG United ahead of the season, but was described as 'one of the most consistent players in the team' by manager Stanley Khanna.
 The side reached the Grand Final of the competition, before being beaten 5–0 by Hekari United.

 Dabinyaba was recruited by Besta PNG United, the PNGFA-sanctioned development team, ahead of the 2010–11 season, with the side finishing fourth in the regular season table.
 Dabinyaba was then selected to represent the Lae Football Association in the 2011 Besta Cup, which the side went on to win.